 By definition of a system at steady state we know the change in energy of the system must be equal to zero.
 By simplifying the First Law and taking a time derivative we can show that the output power will equal the net heat transfer.

+W=Q

-or (2)
+W=Qin-Qout (2)

-We now have a relationship between the energy interactions in our model (Figure 2.0).
+We now have a relationship between the energy interactions in our model (Figure 1).
 Before we continue in the analysis it will be critical to understand another aspect of our system, its thermal efficiency.
 This combined with the above equation can be used to determine the increase of power in our system.
 The following section will discuss the conditions for determining values for engine efficiency, allowing us to provide a numerical representation for our research.

-6.3 Engine Efficiency
+6.2 Engine Efficiency

 The efficiency of an engine is determined by the amount of work being produced compared with the amount of heat (energy) put into the system (Moran 66).
-It can be expressed by the following ratio:
+This was expressed in Formula (1) above.

 By inspection of this equation we see that by decreasing the heat loss while still maintaining a constant heat transfer into the system will allow for a more efficient engine.
 The heat being lost during the working cycles of the piston can be separated into two forms: material heat conduction and exhaust.
 This analysis will pertain explicitly to the heat transfer through the material as an attempt to achieve an increase in horsepower.